marcosain/hello-world/README.md

 # hello-world
 My first Git
 Hi, I'm Marco.
-I'm new to this and still learning bout Development.
+I'm new to this and still learning about Development.